Pablo Reyes Player Props: Red Sox vs. Twins

-The Boston Red Sox and Pablo Reyes, who went 2-for-3 last time out, take on Sonny Gray and the Minnesota Twins at Target Field, Wednesday at 7:40 PM ET.
+The Boston Red Sox and Pablo Reyes, who went 2-for-3 last time in action, take on Joe Ryan and the Minnesota Twins at Target Field, Thursday at 1:10 PM ET.

-He had two hits (going 2-for-3) in his most recent game against the Twins.
+He racked up two hits (going 2-for-3) in his last game against the Twins.

 Pablo Reyes Game Info & Props vs. the Twins